A complete guide to the types of inventory

 With the classification of inventories down, the natural question that arises is how to manage them effectively.

 There are plenty of strategies when it comes to managing your inventory.
-However, it is becoming increasingly easy to implement perpetual inventory systems with the rise of manufacturing software like Katana.
+However, it is becoming increasingly easy to implement perpetual inventory systems with the rise of inventory management software like Katana.

 A perpetual inventory management system automatically maintains inventory counts through live systems that record and account for sales and orders in real time.
 This greatly simplifies maintaining stock by drastically reducing the need to perform expensive inventory audits.

-For instance, Katana’s live inventory management features allow you to keep track of materials across multiple warehouses and bring all your teams on the same page.
-Give Katana a try and send your inventory management problems to the stratosphere with a riskless 14-day free trial.
+For instance, Katana’s live inventory management features let you track stock across multiple warehouses and locations and keep all your teams on the same page.
+Try Katana free for 14 days.

 Would you like to know more?